ImHisako/Illegalcord/README.md

 Mentioning it does not imply any affiliation with or endorsement by Discord Inc.
 Vencord is not connected to Equicord & Illegalcord and as such.

+> [!WARNING]
+> **Illegalcord is not an illegal client.** The word **"Illegal"** is only part of the project's name and does not mean the software is illegal in itself.
+> The name refers to the idea of a Discord client without the limitations and rules typically imposed by other modded clients, similar to the customization philosophy of Equicord and Vencord.
+> However, using modified clients can still violate Discord's Terms of Service, so they should be used with caution.

 <details>
 <summary>Using Illegalcord violates Discord's terms of service</summary>